 Mesa Vista pipeline and storage tank project.
 This project includes the installation of Mesa Vista street pipeline and the three aging Mesa vista Storage Tanks will be removed and replaced with two new bolted steel tanks.
 The two new tanks are proposed to have a combined storage capacity greater than the required 79,711 gallons.
 Well site electrical improvements include installation of a pump station to transfer water purchased from Golden State Water Company to the Mesa Vista tank site, as well as installation of permanent or portable generator.
 The costs incurred to date include design and engineering.
-The construction phase is scheduled to begin in the Fall of 2022.
+The construction phase of the project has not been scheduled.